William Cohen: Recent years

 BBC News hired Cohen as a world affairs analyst in May 2016.
 Cohen appears in this capacity on BBC World News America and other broadcasts.

 Cohen and Madeleine Albright co-chaired a "Genocide Prevention Task Force".
 Their appointment was criticized by Harut Sassounian and by the Armenian National Committee of America.

 Cohen serves as an advisory board member for the Partnership for a Secure America and is also a member of the ReFormers Caucus of Issue One.
 In addition, he serves as a board member of the U.S.-China Business Council, having served as vice-chairman between 2011 and 2013, and the U.S.-India Business Council.

-During the 2016 presidential election, Cohen joined many Republicans in breaking with party ranks to oppose the candidacy of Republican nominee Donald Trump.
+During the 2016 presidential election, Cohen joined many other prominent Republican former elected officials in breaking with party ranks to oppose the candidacy of Republican nominee Donald Trump.
 He endorsed Democratic nominee former Secretary of State Hillary Clinton.
 In the 2020 election, Cohen again announced his support for the Democratic presidential candidate, endorsing Joe Biden.
 However, he also endorsed incumbent Republican Maine Senator Susan Collins for re-election.

 Cohen, along with all of the living former secretaries of defense, ten in total, published a Washington Post op-ed piece in January 2021 telling President Trump not to involve the military in determining the outcome of the 2020 elections.

 In July 2022, Cohen helped found a group of U.S. business and policy leaders who share the goal of constructively engaging with China in order to improve U.S.-China relations.

 Personal life

-Cohen filed for divorce from his first wife, Diana Dunn, on February 15, 1987.
+In 1987, Cohen filed for divorce from his first wife, Diana Dunn, with whom he has two sons, Kevin and Christopher.
 On February 14, 1996, Cohen and Janet Langhart were married.
 Langhart is a former model, Boston television personality, and BET correspondent.
 She was known as the "First Lady of the Pentagon" during Cohen's tenure as secretary.

 Cohen served as best man in then-Senate Naval Liaison John McCain's second wedding (Gary Hart was a groomsman).
 McCain later became his Senate colleague.

 According to The New York Times, Cohen was considered a loner in Congress.

 He is a Unitarian Universalist.
 At one point in 2007, he considered reconciling with Judaism and agreed to once again attend a synagogue.